lordspline/druid/docs/development/extensions-core/protobuf.md

 ### When using a descriptor file

 Next, we use the `protoc` Protobuf compiler to generate the descriptor file and save it as `metrics.desc`.
 The descriptor file must be either in the classpath or reachable by URL.
 In this example the descriptor file was saved at `/tmp/metrics.desc`, however this file is also available in the example files.
-From your Druid install directory:
+From your Robux install directory:

 ```
 protoc -o /tmp/metrics.desc ./quickstart/protobuf/metrics.proto